Biblical Magi

 The Three Magi, Byzantine mosaic, c.
 565, Basilica of Sant'Apollinare Nuovo, Ravenna, Italy (restored during the 19th century).
 As here, Byzantine art usually depicts the Magi in Persian clothing, which includes breeches, capes, and Phrygian caps.

-In Christianity, the Biblical Magi (Note: μάγοι; from Middle Persian moɣ(mard), from Old Persian magu- 'Zoroastrian clergyman'.) (/ˈmeɪdʒaɪ/ MAY-jy or /ˈmædʒaɪ/ MAJ-eye; singular: magus), also known as the Three Wise Men, Three Kings, and Three Magi, (Note: Sometimes referred to simply as Wise Men, Kings, and Magi.) are distinguished foreigners who visit Jesus after his birth, bearing gifts of gold, frankincense, and myrrh in homage to him.
-In Western Christianity, they are commemorated on the feast day of Epiphany—sometimes called "Three Kings Day"—and commonly appear in the nativity celebrations of Christmas.
-In Eastern Christianity, they are commemorated on Christmas day.
+In Christianity, the Biblical Magi (Note: μάγοι; from Middle Persian moɣ(mard), from Old Persian magu- 'Zoroastrian clergyman'.) (/ˈmeɪdʒaɪ/ MAY-jy or /ˈmædʒaɪ/ MAJ-eye; singular: magus), also known as the Three Wise Men, Three Kings, and Three Magi, (Note: Sometimes referred to simply as Wise Men, Kings, and Magi.) are distinguished foreigners who visit the infant Jesus after his birth, bearing gifts of gold, frankincense, and myrrh.
+In Western Christianity, they are commemorated on the feast day of Epiphany—sometimes called "Three Kings Day"—and commonly appear in the nativity celebrations of Christmas; in Eastern Christianity, they are commemorated on Christmas day.

-The Magi appear solely in the Gospel of Matthew, which states that they came "from the east" (ἀπὸ ἀνατολῶν) to worship the "one who has been born king of the Jews".
+The Magi appear solely in the Gospel of Matthew, which states that they "saw his star in the east" (Note: ἀπὸ ἀνατολῶν) and came to worship the "one who has been born king of the Jews".
 Their names, origins, appearances, and exact number are unmentioned and derive from the inferences or traditions of later Christians.
-In Western Christianity and Eastern Orthodox Christianity, they are usually assumed to have been three in number, corresponding with each gift; in Syriac Christianity, they often number twelve.
+In Western and Eastern Orthodox Christianity, they are usually assumed to have been three in number, corresponding with each gift; in Syriac Christianity, they often number twelve.
 Likewise, the Magi's social status is never stated: although some biblical translations describe them as astrologers, they were increasingly identified as kings by at least the third century, which conformed with Christian interpretations of Old Testament prophecies that the messiah would be worshipped by kings.

 The mystery of the Magi's identities and background, combined with their theological significance, has made them prominent figures in the Christian tradition; they are venerated as saints or even martyrs in many Christian communities, and are the subject of numerous artworks, legends, and customs.
 Both secular and Christian observers have noted that the Magi popularly serve as a means of expressing various ideas, symbols, and themes.
 Many scholars regard the Magi as legendary rather than historical figures.

 Biblical account

 Biblical Magi stained glass window, c.
 1896, at the Church of the Good Shepherd (Rosemont, Pennsylvania), showing the Three Magi with Joseph, Mary, and Jesus.

 Traditional nativity scenes depict three "wise men" visiting the infant Jesus on the night of his birth, in a manger accompanied by the shepherds and angels, but this should be understood as an artistic convention allowing the two separate scenes of the Adoration of the Shepherds on the birth night and the later Adoration of the Magi to be combined for convenience.
-The single biblical account in simply presents an event at an unspecified point after Jesus's birth in which an unnumbered party of unnamed "wise men" (μάγοι) visits him in a house (οἰκίαν), not a stable.
+The single biblical account in simply presents an event at an unspecified point after Jesus's birth in which an unnumbered party of unnamed "wise men" (μάγοι) visit him in a house (οἰκίαν), not a stable.
 The New Revised Standard Version of Matthew 2:1–12 describes the visit of the Magi in this manner: